-- (i) A candidate who fails in one or two subjects (excluding General Hindi/General English / Environmental Education and Sustainable Development in the Part I) in any year of the programme will be eligible to take the supplementary examination in the subject(s) in which s/he fails.
+- (i) A candidate who fails in one or two subjects (excluding General Hiadi/General English / Environmental Education and Sustainable Development in the Part I) in any year of the programme will be eligible to take the supplementary examination in the subject(s) in which s/he fails.
 In case the candidate is not able to pass even in the supplementary examination s/he can appear only as an ex-student in all subjects again at the main examination of the subsequent year. s/he will not be required to appear in practical(s) if s/he has already cleared the same.
-A candidate shall be deemed to be an ex-student if s/he completed a regular course of study at the institute and fulfilled the required attendance as specified in clause No. 2 and appeared in University examination but failed or did not take the examination. - (ii) A candidate who fails in the practical/theory/field work of a subject at the main examination shall be required to appear only in the corresponding practical/ theory of the supplementary examination. - (iii) A candidate who does not appear in the supplementary examination will have to appear in the subsequent main examination in all subjects including practical, only as an ex-student. - (iv) A candidate who appears for the supplementary examination may take provisional admission to the next higher class at her/his own risk.
-Such a candidate will, however, be allowed to appear in the University examination of the next higher class subject to her/his passing the supplementary examination, fulfilling the attendance requirement as a regular candidate and completion of courses of study as per scheme of examination.
+A candidate shall be deemed to be an ex-student if s/he completed a regular course of study at the Institute and fulfilled the required attendance as specified in clause No. 2 and appeared in University examination but failed or did not take the examination. - (ii) A candidate who fails in the practical/theory/field work of a subject at the main examination shall be required to appear only in the corresponding practical/theory of the supplementary examination. - (iii) A candidate who does not appear in the supplementary examination will have to appear in the subsequent main examination in all subjects including practical, only as an ex-student.
+A candidate who appears for the supplementary examination may take provisional admission to the next higher class at his/her own risk.
+Such a - A candidate who appears for the supplementary examination may take provisional admission to the next higher class at his/her own risk.
+Such a candidate will, however, be allowed to appear in the University examination of the next higher class subject to his/her passing the supplementary examination, fulfilling the attendance requirement as a regular candidate and completion of courses of study as per scheme of examination.
 If a candidate getting supplementary does not take provisional admission to the next higher class by the notified last date of admission and passes the supplementary examination at a later stage, s/he will not be admitted to the next higher class.
-However, such a candidate may take admission to the next higher class in the next academic session. - (v) A candidate who fails in more than two subjects (except General Hindi/General English/ Environmental Education and Sustainable Development) in any year of the course shall be declared failed and will not be promoted to the next class.
-Such a candidate will be permitted to appear at the main examination of the subsequent year in all the subjects only as an ex-student. - (vi) However, in the case of General Hindi/General English, and Environmental Education and Sustainable Development, if a candidate fails in Part I he/she would get two more chances for clearing this paper either along with the supplementary examination in Part I or with the main examination in Part II.
-Non-appearance or absence from the examination of this paper will be counted as a chance availed. - (vii) Candidate who fails in more than two subjects but passes in practical he/she will be required to appear again in all the subjects (theory) except practical only as an ex-student.
+However, such a candidate may take admission to the next higher class in the next academic session. - (iv) A candidate who fails in more than two subjects (except General Hindi/General English/ Environmental Education and Sustainable Development) in any year of the course shall be declared failed and will not be promoted to the next class.
+Such a candidate will be permitted to appear at the main examination of the subsequent year in all the subjects only as an ex-student. - (v) However, in the case of General Hindi/General English, and Environmental Education and Sustainable Development, if a candidate fails in Part I he/she would get two more chances for clearing this paper either along with the supplementary examination in Part I or with the main examination in Part II.
+Non-appearance or absence from the examination of this paper will be counted as a chance. - (vi) candidate who fails in more than two subjects but passes in practical he/she will be required to appear again in all the subjects (theory) except practical only as an ex-student.

-8. A candidate will be given a maximum of three chances at the main examination and the corresponding supplementary examination in any year of the course.
+7. A candidate will be given a maximum of three chances at the main examination and the corresponding supplementary examination in any year of the course.
 If he/she does not pass the examination even thereafter, s/he will not be eligible for readmission to any year of the programme.